 Commit to Regular and Ongoing Insights

+Tracking and using this data is not a one-time procedure.
+Make capturing insights a priority and you’ll have plenty of ongoing data to work with.
 Asking users to opt-in, making sure your locations are collecting the right data, and even trying some online tools to discover preferences can help you keep a steady flow of data for your personalization efforts.

 Why Location-Based Email Marketing Works for Business

 Location-based email marketing allows you to fine-tune your targeting and focus your offerings.
 For retailers, customizing the timing of these overtures so that the customer receives an email after a certain number of days has passed–or after they have been absent for a while–can prompt a return visit to a preferred location.
 Email messaging with the location as a defining criterion allows you to convert users in a set geographic location, but is not seen as annoying or spammy.
 An SMS text message can do the same job but rarely delivers the same results.
 Push notifications can invade privacy, come at the wrong time, or simply annoy the customer you are hoping to convert.
 When you send an email, they can read the piece on their own schedule and will still likely check out your information while they are on the go, thanks to the ever-increasing rate of smartphone adoption in the U.S. and around the globe.